 NWB Bank's primary business is providing loans and advances to Dutch public sector institutions and to financing projects and companies in the public water sector, as well as sustainable energy projects.
 NWB Bank's borrowers are mainly public authorities and institutions to which funds are lent under the guarantee of public authorities.
-In addition, NWB Bank holds an interest-bearing securities portfolio comprising RMBS notes that are guaranteed under the National Mortgage Guarantee scheme and bonds issued or guaranteed by public sector institutions.
-A smaller proportion of loans is provided to Dutch utility companies including drinking water companies.
+In addition, NWB Bank holds an interest-bearing securities portfolio comprising RMBS notes that are guaranteed under the National Mortgage Guarantee scheme and bonds issued or guaranteed by highly rated European public sector institutions.
+A smaller proportion of loans is provided to Dutch utility companies including drinking water companies and regional network operators.
 Credit exposure on loans and advances to public authorities is extremely low as the majority of the loans and the securities portfolio consist of receivables from or guaranteed by public authorities with a 0% risk weighting from DNB making it 'solvency-free'.
 NWB Bank has never suffered a loan loss.
-NWB Bank also lends in limited amounts to governments in other Western European countries applying the same quality standards as for domestic lending.
-NWB Bank's Articles of Association prohibit all lending to privately owned entities, except that NWB Bank is permitted to provide long-term financing in a PPP model or (project) finance in the field of water or sustainable energy.
+NWB Bank's Articles of Association prohibit all lending to privately owned entities, except that NWB Bank is permitted to provide long-term financing to Public-Private Partnership (PPP) project or (project) finance in the field of water or sustainable energy.
 Loans to be extended under this PPP or sustainable energy model carry a higher weighted credit risk.
-The first export credit guaranteed loans and (secondary) PPP transactions were provided in 2015.
 Any PPP and sustainable energy portfolio would be restricted to a volume that will only have a limited effect on NWB Bank's exposure to risk-weighted assets.